Push Payload Details

 • Silent pushes (isSilent) and trigger updates (isTriggerUpdate) do not present an alert to the user.
 Use them to drive background work, not UI updates.

-• For the corresponding inbox/rich-content data model, see Inbox SDK.
+• For the corresponding inbox/rich-content data model, see Inbox.